Lists

 This topic describes how to define lists in MX Deposit.
 It is divided into:

-If you have existing lists you wish to use in MX Deposit, see the Importing Existing Lists topic.
+If you have existing lists you wish to use in MX Deposit, see the Importing Lists topic.

 Viewing the Lists Library